Learning Photometric Feature Transform for Free-form Object Scan: Implementation Details

 \section{Implementation Details}

 We remove over-blurry images from our sequence to avoid the negative impact over the final results.
-We calculate the level of blurriness for each image by ~\cite{crete2007blur}, and discard an entire group if the blurriness of any image in the group reaches a threshold.

-For each remaining image, we perform structure-from-motion with COLMAP~\cite{schoenberger2016sfm} to compute the camera pose from the ARTags~\cite{fiala2005artag} placed along with the object.
+We calculate the level of blurriness for each image\cite{crete2007blur}, and discard an entire group if the blurriness of any image in the group reaches a threshold.
+For each remaining image, we perform structure-from-motion with COLMAP~\cite{schoenberger2016sfm} to compute camera poses from the ARTags~\cite{fiala2005artag} placed along with the object (\figref{fig:teaser}-a~\&~b).
 We apply SAM~\cite{kirillov2023segany} to segment the object from the background for each center-view image.
 After geometry reconstruction, a uv-parameterization with a texture resolution of 1024$\times$1024 is generated for appearance optimization (\sec{sec:app_fitting}).

-For training lighting patterns for iPad, we use a resolution of $150\times200$, which is much lower than the original iPad screen, to save the otherwise prohibitively expensive computational costs.

-We modify the original NeuS by changing the output dimension of the last fully-connected layer to 12, the same dimension as our feature vector.
+In terms of lighting patterns for the tablet, we use a resolution of $27\times36$, which is much lower than the native one, to save the otherwise prohibitively expensive computational costs.
+We modify the original NeuS\cite{wang2021neus} by changing the output dimension of the last fully-connected layer to 12, the same dimension as our feature vector.
+Similar modification is applied to Neuralangelo\cite{li2023neuralangelo}.
+Please refer to the supplementary material for more details.